Keeyseey/Final-Project-in-ITE/README.md

-Digital Alarm Clock GUI Code.
+Digital Alarm Clock GUI Code and Documentation of the code.